asnaqsys/asnaqsys.github.io/manuals/hosting/mom/manuscript-renderer.md

 The [third renderer](/manuals/hosting/mom/rendering-in-linux.html), `ASNA.QSys.Renderer.PDFOnly`, creates a PDF document and is independent of the Windows OS. `ASNA.QSys.Renderer.PDFOnly` is a .NET (Core) executable.

 As a convinience for deployment, ASNA provides the front-end program [ASNA.QSys.Renderer] which will invoke either one of the two ASNA.QSys.Renderers (`.WindowsOnly` or `.PDFOnly`) depending on the operating system where it is being executed.
-The source for these program can be found in the [ASNA.QSys.Renderer GitHub Repository](//github.com/asnaqsys/ASNA.QSys.Renderer).
+The sources for these programs can be found in the [ASNA.QSys.Renderer GitHub Repository](//github.com/asnaqsys/ASNA.QSys.Renderer).

 ## Renderer Command Line Options